 Numbers and letters only – no flag or identifier

-You need to carry multiple green cards if:
+In countries that require them, you’ll need to carry multiple green cards if:

-You have two policies covering your trip.
+you have two policies covering your trip.
 For example, if you renew your policy during the journey

 You may need an international driving permit if:

-You only have a paper driving licence
+you only have a paper driving licence

-Your licence was issued in Gibraltar, Guernsey, Jersey or the Isle of Man
+your licence was issued in Gibraltar, Guernsey, Jersey or the Isle of Man

 A maximum length of each individual trip: this is normally between three and 90 days, depending on the insurer

+Yes.
 Before you do, make sure you have the right to drive in your country of choice: check on gov.uk where you can use your licence abroad.

 European Union (EU) member countries

-European Economic Area (EEA) and Switzerland
+the European Economic Area (EEA) and Switzerland

-You’ll need an International Driving Permit if you only have a paper licence, to drive in countries outside of these zones or if your licence was issued in Gibraltar, Guernsey, Jersey or the Isle of Man.
+You’ll need an International Driving Permit if you only have a paper licence, to drive in countries outside of these zones, or if your licence was issued in Gibraltar, Guernsey, Jersey or the Isle of Man.